Inverbrora Farm Bed & Breakfast

 A Bed and Breakfast in East Sutherland

-Built in 1821 from local Clynelish granite, and less than a mile from Brora village, sits this beautiful Grade ‘B’ listed farmhouse.
+Built in 1821 from local Clynelish granite, less than a mile from Brora village, sits this beautiful Grade ‘B’-listed farmhouse.
 The 1821 crest above the front door is just one historical feature, depicting the joint Stafford/Sutherland coat of arms.

 Inverbrora enjoys tranquil and truly unspoilt surroundings.
 Nearby rocky and sandy beaches are home to seals and oyster catchers with the odd sighting of bottlenose dolphins.
 Our land on the shore incorporates some incredible Jurassic rock, along with an SSSI (Site of Special Scientific Interest).
 A herd of around 160 dairy cows - and resident Hereford bull - happily co-exist with many other beautiful creatures around the farmhouse, including damselflies, frogs, butterflies and buzzards.
 You'll find plenty of ducks and a few herons milling about on the pond.

 The east coast of Sutherland offers lots of exciting activities and tourist attractions to keep visitors’ itineraries full for days.
 A longer stay at Inverbrora will allow you time to experience them all.

 A visit to Dunrobin Castle, less than ten minutes along the coastline towards Golspie, will make you feel like you've escaped into a Harry Potter novel with its magically distinctive conical spires and French château styling.
 The house has 189 rooms full of fascinating history dating back to the early 1300s and is open to visitors from April – October.